SimplyBuilt/SimonSays/README.md

 ### Installation

-SimonSays can be installed via your Gemfile or using Ruby gems directly.
+SimonSays can be installed via your Gemfile.

 ```ruby
 gem 'simon_says'